cmu-csd-phd/csd-blog/website/content/2025/symmetries-in-games.md

 _The content of this blog post is derived from the research paper [Computing Game Symmetries and Equilibria That Respect Them](https://emanueltewolde.com/files/symmetries.pdf), published at AAAI-25, and authored by Emanuel Tewolde, Brian Hu Zhang, Caspar Oesterheld, Tuomas Sandholm, and Vincent Conitzer._

 _TL;DR: We discuss the implications of symmetries in strategic games, using a color coordination game and the Matching Pennies game as running examples.
-We investigate how hard it is to compute a Nash equilibrium that respects a set of symmetries in a normal-form games, and in which cases we can successfully leverage symmetries to get efficient algorithms.
-In general games and games with common payoffs, we show that these problems are exactly as hard as Brouwer fixed point and gradient descent problems.
+We investigate how hard it is to compute a Nash equilibrium that respects a set of symmetries in a normal-form game, and in which cases we can successfully leverage symmetries to get efficient algorithms.
+We show that these problems are exactly as hard as Brouwer fixed point problems for general games, and gradient descent problems for games with common payoffs.
 In games with a vast number of symmetries or in two-player zero-sum games, on the other hand, we manage to devise polynomial-time algorithms._

-# 1. Let's play a game!
+# 1. Let's Play a Game!
 <p align="center">
 <img src="./coloredlevers.png" alt="A two-player coordination game.
 If both players pick the same color out of four (red, yellow, blue, green), they each receive the associated utility points, which are 10, 12, 12, and 12.
 If they miscoordinate, both receive 0 points.
 Without knowing who you are playing with, what color would you choose?" width="300">
 </p>